the fresh films reviews

 Review

-The writer/director is called Victor Salva and was to make the unimpressive horror film Jeepers Creepers a few years after this film.
+The writer/director is called Victor Salva, who would go on to make the unimpressive horror flick Jeepers Creepers a few years after this film.
 In Powder he shows clear signs of creativity and inquisitiveness, even if many of the scenes he chooses are banal and simplified.
-Had they been more intrinsic Powder could have had a real value as both a sociological and psychological study.
-Instead, this film remains a half-cooked suggestion of what could have been – something which probably goes for both this film and the filmmaker himself.
-What starts out as an insight into the unknown, with close to endless potential, eventually turns out into spiritual masturbation in the film's least considerate segments as the title character discovers his infinite goodness in a world of malice.
-Sean Patrick Flanery is far too old for the part, but still the most apt of the film's personnel.
+Had they been more intrinsic, Powder could have had real value as both a sociological and psychological study.
+Instead, it remains a half-cooked suggestion of what could have been.
+What starts out as an insight into the unknown, with close to endless potential, eventually turns into spiritual masturbation in the film's least considerate segments, as the title character discovers his infinite goodness in a world of malice.
+Sean Patrick Flanery is far too old for the part, but still the most apt of the players in front of the camera.
 The performances by the more renowned actors are uneven at best.
-As the psychologist, Mary Steenburgen is so sensitive that she's hardly able to speak, and as the fascinated teacher, Jeff Goldblum is charismatic but completely full of himself.
+As the psychologist, Mary Steenburgen is so sensitive that she's hardly able to speak, and as the fascinated teacher, Jeff Goldblum is charismatic but too full of himself.

 [BACK TO INDEX]